-- Divide the dough in half and roll into balls.
+- Divide the dough in half and roll each half into a ball.

 - At this point, you can wrap the balls in plastic wrap and store in the fridge for up to a week, or freezer for up to a month.

 - Between two sheets of parchment paper, roll out dough, one ball at a time, to ¼ inch thick.

 - Using a cookie cutter, cut into rounds and transfer to the parchment-lined baking sheet.
 Bake in center of the oven for 10 minutes, or until edges turn golden.